Idzumikatsu/crm/docs/LETS_ENCRYPT.md

 # Let's Encrypt Setup

-This document explains how to obtain trusted TLS certificates using Certbot.
+This document explains how trusted TLS certificates are obtained using Certbot.
+The GitHub Actions deployment workflow automatically executes `scripts/letsencrypt.sh` on the server.
+The script requests a certificate via the webroot plugin and reloads NGINX when finished.
+Manual steps are kept below for reference.

 ## 1. Verify DNS